-Two hours lecture/discussion and four hours laboratory per week.
-This course provides instruction in the operation of radio and television audio equipment broadcast microphones, and computer software associated with media recording.
+Two hours lecture and four hours lab per week.
+This course provides instruction in the operation of radio and television audio equipment, broadcast microphones, and computer software associated with media recording and internet radio.
 Projects will include production of radio commercials, television commercial soundtracks, digital audio editing, and special radio and television broadcast procedures with an emphasis on smooth operation of the audio control board and other audio equipment.
 (CSU) (Degree Credit)